DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/segmentation_overview.rst

 * postSegmDepth: depth image of the scene after segmentation
 * postSegmPCA: image showing PCA of the scene cluster
 * postSegmRGB: rgb image after segmentation
-* results: a vector of segments, each containining a mask image of the size of the scene image, showing which points belong to this segment
+* results: a vector of segments, each containing a mask image of the size of the scene image, showing which points belong to this segment

 Parameters
 -----------------------